 Free Ghost Walking Tour – I took this tour and, tbh, I wish I’d stumped up a small bit of cash for a paid tour.
 It was a bit lacklustre compared to ghost tours I’ve taken in the past.
 Maybe I got unlucky.
 If you are on a budget, it’s worth a try (though don’t forget to tip!).
 If you’re not on a budget, I’d opt for a paid tour.

 When in Rome or, in this case, New Orleans – the most haunted city in America – why not take a haunted pub crawl?
 Combining drinking stops at some of the city’s most haunted pubs, you’re guaranteed a fun and perhaps freaky night out.

-*New Orleans Haunted Pub Crawl – This pub crawl takes you to some of the most haunted bars in New Orleans.
+New Orleans Haunted Pub Crawl – This pub crawl takes you to some of the most haunted bars in the city.